Stop Work Orders / Penalty Assessments in Orlando, FL

 Through the Department of Financial Services, Division of Workers' Compensation, the state of Florida works to ensure that employers comply with state law and carry workers' compensation insurance coverage for their employees, if required to do so.
-The state uses investigators to conduct inspections and to determine if an employer lacks the required coverage.
+The state uses investigators to conduct inspections and to determine if an employer lacks the required insurance coverage.

 In addition, stop-work orders can be issued if your employer conceals or misstates payroll, misrepresents an employee's duties, or attempts to avoid paying workers' compensation premiums.